Harriet Josephine Terry: Career and civic life

-After graduation, Terry became chairman of English and History at Gloucester High School in Capahosie, Virginia.
+After graduation, Terry became chairman of English and History at Gloucester High School in Capahosic, Virginia.
 During World War I, she returned to Washington to work at the Bureau of Engraving and Printing.

 After the war, Terry started teaching English at Alabama Agricultural & Mechanical College, devoted to creating new educators.
 (It is now Alabama A&M University).
 She stayed with the university for more than 35 years, inspiring generations.
-In addition to teaching at the main campus, Terry trained public school teachers through Alabama A&M extension courses in Athens, Alabama and Limestone, Alabama.
+In addition to teaching at the main campus, she trained public school teachers through Alabama A&M extension courses in Athens, Alabama and other parts of Limestone County, Alabama.
 Creating new teachers was critical.
 A study in 1900 noted that twice as many African-American teachers were needed to reach prospective students and achieve parity with white teachers.

 Terry became a member of the National Women's Clubs, and also served with professional groups.
 She was a charter member of Chapel of the Holy Cross Episcopal Church in Normal, Alabama.

 During these years, Terry continued to be involved with Alpha Kappa Alpha.
 In 1949, she established the Epsilon Gamma Omega alumnae chapter in Normal, Alabama, and led it as president.

 In 1959, Terry retired from teaching after having worked at Alabama A&M University for nearly 40 years.
 She returned to Washington, D.C., and joined the Xi Omega chapter of ΑΚΑ.

 Terry enjoyed discussions about literature, other good conversation, books, and movies with students and friends.
 She died on August 15, 1967.